Cregna/InterceptingProxy/README.md

     This script will create the necessary certificate but you need to install the certificate on the browser for launch purp.

-2. Activate the on the browser configuration on the port 8080 and go to the page
+2. Activate the proxy on the browser configuration on the port 8080 and go to the page

     `http://purp.ca`

-    It must be **http** and not https otherwise it will not intall the certificate on the browser.
+    Allow the installation of the cerficate on the browser It must be **http** and not https otherwise it will not intall the certificate on the browser.

 3. Install the module in the requirements.txt

     `pip -r install requirements.txt`

-## USAGE
+### USAGE

 There are two different mode:
 1. Intercepting